 There are five specific signs to be mindful of after your hernia repair surgery with a mesh device.

 - Inflammation.
 After surgery, the site of the area where the operation occurred is always going to feel a bit sore, but if that tenderness also becomes swollen and/or painful, it could mean the abdomen is inflamed.
 Many of these products use or used Polypropylene, a synthetic resin known to cause inflammation.
 It can lead to adhesion or chronic pain.

 - Failure to heal.
 Hernia incision sites are generally not in the most convenient area, so paying attention to the way the incision site is healing is important.
 If the incision site fails to heal within due time, it may signal an infection.
 Failure to heal means the incision site appears pinkish, is tender, and may be accompanied by seromas.

 - Pain, particularly in the groin.
-If you have had an inguinal or femoral hernia repair, pay special attention to the incision site.
-If it becomes painful to walk or conduct day-to-day activities, then there's likely an infection related to the implant.
+If you have had an inguinal hernia or femoral hernia repair, pay special attention to the incision site.
+If it becomes painful to walk or conduct day-to-day activities, then there's likely an infection related to the mesh implant.
 Infections in this area can cause scar tissue and nerve damage.